Coronavirus complicates safety for families living together

 Families live together for many reasons — saving money, pooling resources, child care, elderly care or just culture.
 It’s a practice that’s been on the rise since the 1980s, particularly after the recession, experts say.

-In the U.S., roughly 64 million people live in multigenerational family households, or 1 in 5 households, according to Richard Fry, a senior researcher at the Pew Research Center.
-But it’s far more common among people of color: 29% of those households are Asian, 27% are Hispanic, 26% are African American and 16% are white.
+In the U.S., roughly 64 million people live in multigenerational family households, or 1 in 5 people, according to Richard Fry, a senior researcher at the Pew Research Center.
+But it’s far more common among people of color: 29% of Asian Americans are in a multigenerational family household, 27% of Hispanics, 26% of African Americans and 16% of whites.

 Fry said two major factors accounting for multigenerational living are location, with higher rates in densely populated urban centers where the cost of living is high, and culture, especially for immigrants in the U.S. Living with family into adulthood, common in many parts of the world, was blamed for contributing to the spread of the coronavirus in Spain and Italy.